rach0022/mad9137_final/README.md

 # MAD9137 Final - Passport Application in XCODE

 ## Bugs:
-- [ ] preform segue to 'ShowPassportTable' does not fire, may have to change logic
+- [x] preform segue to 'ShowPassportTable' does not fire, may have to change logic | SOLUTION: forgot to fire the task off the main thread
+- [ ] need to figure out way to change the initial root view of the final project from the splash screen to the table view

 ## Layout (21 pt)